triton-inference-server/tensorflow_backend/README.md

 ## Auto-Complete Model Configuration

-Assuming Triton was not started with `--disable-auto-complete-config` command line option, the Tensorflow Backend makes use of the metadata available in TensorFlow SavedModel to populate the required fields in the model's config.pbtxt.
+Assuming Triton was not started with `--disable-auto-complete-config` command line option, the TensorFlow backend makes use of the metadata available in TensorFlow SavedModel to populate the required fields in the model's config.pbtxt.
 You can learn more about Triton's support for auto-completing model configuration from [here](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md#auto-generated-model-configuration).